KevinWMatthews/c-hello_world/docs/docker-compose.md

 ## Setup

-All setup and build commands should be run from the docker directory:
+All commands should be run from the docker directory:

 ```
 $ cd docker